roytang/blog/content/posts/2009/08/gpt-bangkok-4-1st.md

 url: /2009/08/gpt-bangkok-4-1st/
 ---

-[Grand Prix Bangkok][1] happens three weekends from now, and I&'ve already booked the flight and hotel.
+[Grand Prix Bangkok][1] happens three weekends from now, and I've already booked the flight and hotel.
 All I need now are byes!

-The fourth GPT here was yesterday, Sunday Aug 2 at Robinson&'s Galleria.
+The fourth GPT here was yesterday, Sunday Aug 2 at Robinson's Galleria.
 The format is M10 Sealed and I found myself faced with the following sealed pool:

 <div class="decklist_wrap">
   <table width="100%" border="1">